naomiajacobs/ColorblindFriendlySET/README.md

 Blog post [here](https://naomiajacobs.com/Colorblind-Friendly-SET/).

 ### Detailed ordering instructions
-1. Download this zip file with all of the fronts: <a href="card_fronts/ColorblindFriendlySETFronts.zip" download>Card Fronts zip</a>
+1. Download this zip file with all of the fronts (look for the download button): <a href="card_fronts/ColorblindFriendlySETFronts.zip" download>Card Fronts zip</a>
-2. Download this png with the card back:  <a href="back.png" download>Back PNG</a>
+2. Download this png with the card back (look for the download button):  <a href="back.png" download>Back PNG</a>
 3. Go to [MakePlayingCards](https://www.makeplayingcards.com) and start making a custom deck.
 You'll need to upload the PNGs of the fronts and back.
 4. Settings I used:
   - 2.2"x3.43" cards